 Should I have my wisdom teeth removed?

 Everyone’s wisdom teeth develop at different rates and can appear at any age, from the early teens to the early 20s.
 Often, wisdom teeth don’t show any symptoms until they start causing problems.
 The best way to keep track of their growth is to visit your general dentist for routine cleanings.
 Your dentist is trained to look for signs of wisdom teeth growth and can recommend you to our oral surgery office when it’s time for your removal procedure.
-Wisdom teeth removal is one of the most common surgeries performed by Dr. Gregory McGee.
+Wisdom teeth removal is one of the most common surgeries performed by our oral surgeons, Dr. Gregory McGee and Dr. Drew Steel.

 Wisdom Teeth Complications

 You can dramatically lower your chances of oral infection, pain, and discomfort by consulting with an oral surgeon about the current stage of your wisdom teeth.
 Wisdom teeth often pose a threat to the health of the rest of the mouth.
 It is important to be aware of these risks and remove wisdom teeth before they cause complications.
 Some of the risks involved with leaving the extra molars in place or waiting past the recommended time for extraction include the following: